chrys87/fenrir/README.md

 - speech driver: genericDriver (via espeak or espeak-ng, could configured in settings.conf)
 - braille driver: brlttyDriver (WIP)
 - input driver: evdevDriver
+# Configure pulseaudio
+Pulseaudio by default does only play sound for the user its currently running for.
+As fenrir is running as root, your local user does not hear the sound and speech produced by fenrir. for this fenrir provides a script to configure pulseaudio to stream the sound played as root to your local user.
+Last is playing the sound then.
+This is not a issue of fenrir but this is how pulseaudio works.

 # Documentation
 You can see all information on the Wiki: